gwastro/pycbc/docs/workflow/initialization.rst

 * Multiple configuration files: You can now supply multiple configuration files to, for e.g. identify a file containing only injection generation parameters, which a user may want to change often.
 It is even possible to have sections split across files, so one could have a configuration file of key options, ones that might be changed, and another file of "leave alone" options.
 * Direct command line options: In the workflow module command line options are not drawn from obscure sections, they correspond one-to-one with the executables.
 Options in the [inspiral] section will be sent to the inspiral executable and *only* to the inspiral executable.
 * Combined sections: To avoid the issue of specifiying common options repeatedly we have allowed the ability of combined sections.
 So if you have two executables with a large set of shared options you can specify a [exe1&exe2] section to provide the shared options and [exe1] and [exe2] sections to supply the individual options.
+One can also use the [sharedoptions-NAME] sections to acheive the same thing.
 * Interpolation: As in configparser 3.0+ we have the ability to specify an option in one place and use an interpolation string to also provide it in other places, this is described below.
 * Tags/subsections: In some cases options may only need to be sent to certain jobs, or you may want to call individual modules multiple times and do different things.
 To accomodate this the workflow module includes a tagging (or subsections) system to provide options to only a subset of jobs, or to a specific call to a module.
 For example, options in [inspiral] are sent to all inspiral jobs, options in [inspiral-h1] would be sent to inspiral jobs running only on h1 data.
 * Executable expanding: The workflow module includes macros to enable the user to more easily specify executable paths.
 For example $(which:exe1} will be expanded to the location of exe1 in the users path automatically.